infosec-intern/vscode-yara-abandoned/docs/index.md

 * "any" and "all" keywords

 ## Requirements
-With the new language server protocol, Python 3.5 or higher is required, due to the heavy use of the `asyncio` library.
+With the new language server protocol, Python 3.7 or higher is required, due to the heavy use of the `asyncio` library and certain specific, related functions being used.

 In addition, `yara-python` must be installed.
 If it is not installed, this extension will try to build a virtual environment in `$EXTENSIONROOT/server/env` with the latest Python version and install dependencies there.